Keep Your Phone System Secure from Hackers

-VoIP PBX systems offer a number of business benefits including cost reduction, system flexibility and advanced features that can support your business as it grows.
+VoIP PBX systems offer a number of business benefits including cost reduction, system flexibility, and advanced features that can support your business as it grows.
 But they aren’t without risk.
-Hacking and attacks can come from the internet or telephone lines, trying to exploit any number of different vulnerabilities, and eventually expose your organizations to toll fraud, theft of confidential information, and loss of revenue.
+Hacking and attacks can come from the internet or telephone lines.
+They try to exploit different vulnerabilities.
+Eventually, this exposure can lead to toll fraud, theft of confidential information, and loss of revenue.
 Although there is never a precaution that is 100% failsafe, you can follow a few basic tips to help minimize the risk.

 So how can you minimize the risks and protect your business-crucial VoIP PBX system from potential net threats and internal malfeasance?
 Here are some basic practices that you can perform.